Kevhann/distributed-store/README.md

 - Better/more storage options
 - Make setup to run on VMs or separate physical machines
 - If ever achieve many of these, then have option to toggle between modes and kill/spawn nodes at will
+- Client to reconnect to nameserver, and in general be more resilient and not crash easily